 Talk is cheap.

-At least, it seems that way before you start learning a language.
+That is, until you start learning a language.

 Luckily, on YouTube, Russian talk is still cheap.
-Free, even.

 Why Learn Basic Russian Conversation Skills Through Videos?

 - You can read and listen at the same time.
 Many Russian conversation videos include text within the video, or separate Russian subtitles.
 Unlike with just audio, or even audio with text, you can use the same platform to read as to listen.
 No fumbling to open that PDF file or find the right page in your textbook.

 - Ordered playlists and longer videos make continuous learning easy.
 YouTube playlists and videos with multiple Russian dialogues for beginners give you an easy, comfortable way to keep learning without having to switch resources.
 This means you can, if you choose, focus purely on conversational learning for a longer period of time.

 - Videos with high quality subtitles in Russian and English.
 Subtitles allow you to see exactly what is being said so you can mine for unknown words and incorporate them in your own Russian usage.
 Some video platforms even have clickable subtitles for you to get instant translations and in-depth dictionary entries.
 One such program is FluentU, which uses authentic Russian videos for its lessons.
 The goal is to immerse yourself in Russian the way native speakers really use it, while the personalized flashcards and quizzes actively grow your knowledge.